katipuzer0/docker-wpscan-cron/README.md

 ### Introduction

-Cron-scheduled wpscan Wordpress sites using docker and docker compose with results posted to a slack channel.
+Cron-schedule WPScan of Wordpress sites using docker and docker-compose with results being posted to a slack channel.

 ### Usage

+* Edit crontab.txt to reflect the desired schedule to run the scan
+* Set the Slack Webhook Token
+* Set the WPScan API Token

 `docker-compose build`